Credit Unions are non-profit

 Credit Unions provide a viable alternative for saving and borrowing.

-The cost of borrowing is competitive at a max interest of 1% per month
+The cost of borrowing is a maximum interest of 3% per month

 Members are encouraged to save whilst repaying loans so they can

 increase their shareholding by the end of their loan period.

 All C.U.s are run as a limited company and under business principles.